Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/Code/README.md

 ## Code Descriptions

-Before running the code, download the required data from the `Data` folder, and refer to the description in `Data/README.md`.
+Before running the code, download the required data from the Data folder, and refer to the descriptions in `Data/README.md`.

 Follow below code to produce figures for this paper.